-- a) carried out by qualified professional consultants retained by and at the expense of the proponent.
-The Town shall require peer reviews of the studies by an appropriate public agency or by a professional consultant retained by the Town at the proponent's expense; or, - b) carried out by a qualified professional consultant retained by the Town at the expense of the proponent.
+- a) prepared in accordance with approved terms of reference, where applicable or required by the Commissioner of Planning & Development or designate, to help guide the quality of a study in order to influence the best outcome for an application; and, - b) carried out by qualified professional consultants retained by and at the expense of the proponent; the qualified professional consultant must apply their signature or seal to any such study.
+The Town shall require peer reviews of the studies by an appropriate public agency or by a professional consultant retained by the Town at the proponent's expense; or carried out by a qualified professional consultant retained by the Town at the expense of the proponent.